YashMarmat/Django-REST-APIs/readme.txt

 -Here in this project:

-first i created a simple model, registered it in admin file, ran tests, to work on django rest framework i installed it (pipenv install djangorestframework==3.10.3),
+first i created a simple model (basically a blog or post model), registered it in admin file, ran tests, to work on django rest framework i installed it (pipenv install djangorestframework==3.10.3),